The Mage Leveling Guide for Mists of Pandaria

 - Draenei get a self-only + 1% hit chance with spells.
 Useful for leveling and nice for for raids, where every little bit helps (since you’ll want a total of 15% hit.)

-- Draenei are good gemcutters and love their Jewelcrafting skills.
+- Draenei are good gemcutters and love their bonus to their Jewelcrafting skill.

 - Night Elf

 - Their Shadowmeld ability has its uses while leveling or PvPing, such as lurking in wait for unsuspecting targets.
 In instances and raids it will drop the aggro you picked up until you unmeld.
 Hopefully the tank has picked the mob(s) up by then.
 (Popping out of hiding to blast away has definite PvP value. )

 - Being a bit harder to hit is also occasionally useful while leveling or in PvP.

 - Faster movement while dead is an interesting perk.
 Hopefully you’re not finding too much use for this ability.